Tanner's Plan. The Jade Snake Part 2 is underway!

 ‘I don’t know that word, but if that means nice, it certainly isn’t.’
 The captain flipped a switch and a bank of monitors lit up with different scenes of Tarshien filling the screens.

-It looked like Hell: Large chimneys belched brown smoke into an equally brown sky which housed a small pale sun barely making itself known.
+It looked like Hell; large chimneys belched brown smoke into an equally brown sky which housed a small pale sun barely making itself known.
 Tamzine and Tanner looked on, in horror.
-They could see people walking on the streets wearing protective gear; masks, gloves and suits.
-The place was awful.
+They could see people struggling to walk on the streets; they looked wretched, the place was awful.
 Scenes cut to hospitals with sick people coughing up blood.

-‘Those are the poor blighters who can’t afford the right clothing.
-Most of them sit on the streets asking for credits.
+‘Those are the poor ones who can’t afford the right protection; they sit on the streets asking for credits.
 Not many people are able to help them out.
 As the saying goes, no one comes to Tarshien to get rich.’

 ‘Why do people come to Tarshien?’
 Tamzine was frowning.